Stone is a natural material and expands and contracts with changes in the weather.

 The stone is then sized, dressed and fitted as per the original stone.

-Our stone restoration Edinburgh services chisel back the existing stone until all the decayed and loose material has been removed.
+When we are restoring stone in Edinburgh our masons chisel back the existing stone until all the decayed and loose material has been removed.
 We then wet the stone to be repaired to slow down the setting of the mortar once applied to the repair.

 This improves its binding to the host masonry, and stops cracking.
 If the repair is deep, we insert stainless steel screws into the masonry to give improved grip to the stone.

-The next stage is to apply coats of a lime based repair mortar we use called Lithomex.
-Often referred to as Lithomix (depending on the depth of the repair) we may have to apply several coats of Lithomex to complete the repair.
+The next stage is to apply coats of a lime-based repair mortar we use called Lithomex.
+Often referred to as Lithomix, we may have to apply several coats of Lithomex to complete the repair depending on the depth of the affected area.

 Any surface finishes, such as droving, stugging or broaching are applied at this stage.